kalisio/kdk/docs/guides/development/publish.md

 ## Web app

-Almost the same process applies as for the plugins/modules except the app is not published on the NPM registry.
-Moreover the process is less automated to ensure more flexibility, i.e. the tasks are performed independently using the required commands at the different stages of the application lifecycle.
+Almost the same process applies as for the plugins/modules except the app is not published on the NPM registry but in the Docker Hub.
+Moreover, the process is less automated to ensure more flexibility, i.e. the tasks are performed independently using the required commands at the different stages of the application lifecycle.

-Typically, when starting a new version
+Typically, when starting a new version after a release
-* increase the package version number in the **package.json** file (frontend and backend API) so that the generated artefacts will not erase previously published ones
+* increase the package version number in the **package.json** file (frontend and backend API) of your `master`branch so that the generated artefacts will not erase previously published ones

-Depending on the release type the following command will do the job (where type is either `patch`, `minor`, `major`):
+Depending on the release typing the following command will do the job (where type is either `patch`, `minor`, `major`):
 ```bash
 npm run release:type
 ```

-Then typically when releasing a new version:
+Then typically when releasing a new version starting from your `test` (a.k.a release or staging) branch:
 * create a tag accordingly in the git repository and push it, this will trigger the CI process to build the target artefacts
 * generates the changelog in the git repository and push it

+This process usually triggers your [CI/CD](./deploy.md) accordingly.

 ::: warning
 Before you publish your app take care of updating the version of all dependent plugins to the latest version published, for example perform `yarn upgrade kdk`